-This plum chutney is great with cold meats, especially duck or pork.
-Also try it with strong cheeses or a pork or game pie
+This plum chutney recipe is great with cold meats, especially duck or pork.
+You can also pair this tangy chutney with strong cheeses or a pork or game pie

 - 1kg plums, halved and stoned

 - 2 medium sized Bramley apples (approx 350g, 12oz), peeled, cored and chopped

 - 250g onions, chopped